| Stonefield Query SDK |

 What gives Stonefield Query this knowledge about the databases is its data dictionary.
 The data dictionary has information about the databases themselves (where they are located and how to access them) and their tables (their names and descriptive headings), fields (names, headings, data types, formats, and so forth), and relationships (the expressions used to join pairs of tables).

 Filling in the Stonefield Query data dictionary for a database would be a very tedious process if you had to do it by hand.
-Fortunately, Stonefield Query Studio has a feature to "discover" the meta data for a database.
+Fortunately, Stonefield Query Studio has a feature to "discover" the metadata for a database.
 You do this by specifying in Step 2 how to connect to the database you want Stonefield Query to report on.
-Studio creates the meta data (information about the data structures) for the database and all of its tables, fields, and relationships.
+Studio creates the metadata (information about the data structures) for the database and all of its tables, fields, and relationships.

 There are four available choices: